TurqCo/turqV1/Citizen Financial Literacy Legislation.md

 * Stocks and investing
 * Retirement planning

-6. Massachusetts State standardized testing shall be altered to include assessment of financial literacy knowledge through out the K through 12 educational cycle.
-Results should be made available in an interstate cooperative with other State Boards of Education.

-7. A board of members from key organizations and industries should be formed by the State Board of Education to inform upon the matters of curriculum relevancy is it relates to current trends and states of affairs in daily financial management and investing.

 ## SECTION 5 - SPECIAL EXCEPTIONS

 1. Private Schools are exempt from this legislation.